twingly/twingly-search-api-java/README.md

 Java API for [Twingly Search](http://developer.twingly.com/resources/search/) (previously called Twingly Analytics).

 To use the API you need an API key.
-To obtain an API key, contact us att sales@twingly.com.
+To obtain an API key, contact us at sales@twingly.com.

 ### Example usage